-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our directors; - · each of our named executive officers; and - all of our current executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our directors; - each of our named executive officers; and - all of our current executive officers and directors as a group.

 The percentage ownership information under the column entitled "Before Offering" is based on 16,014,083 shares of common stock outstanding as of December 31, 2012, assuming conversion of all outstanding shares of our preferred stock into 14,480,088 shares of common stock, and excludes the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus.
-The percentage ownership information under the column entitled "After Offering" includes the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus and is based on the sale of 6,100,000 shares of common stock in this offering.
+The percentage ownership information under the column entitled "After Offering" includes the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus and is based on the sale of 6,100,000 shares of common stock in this offering.

 Entities affiliated with certain of our existing stockholders and directors have indicated an interest in purchasing up to an aggregate of approximately \$20.0 million in shares of our common stock in this offering at the initial public offering price, and Aisling Capital III, L.P. has indicated an interest in purchasing up to an aggregate of approximately \$15.0 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors could determine to purchase more, less or no shares in this offering.
 The information set forth below does not reflect any potential purchases by these potential investors.